jhap1982/giveituruguay/1999/1999-06-18 - Shoreline Amphitheatre (Big Friggin' Day Festival), Mountain View, CA, USA/README.md

 ## Setlist

-Emit Remmus
+1. Emit Remmus
-Give It Away
+2. Give It Away
-Scar Tissue
+3. Scar Tissue
-If You Have to Ask
+4. If You Have to Ask
-Hardcore Jollies tease
+5. Hardcore Jollies tease
-Around the World
+6. Around the World
-Soul to Squeeze
+7. Soul to Squeeze
-Blood Sugar Sex Magik
+8. Blood Sugar Sex Magik
-Right on Time
+9. Right on Time
-Under the Bridge
+10. Under the Bridge
-Me and My Friends
+11. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-The Power of Equality
+12. The Power of Equality

 ## Notes